SysKitTeam/docs-spdockit/spdockit-spo/sharepoint-online.md

 1. Install SPDocKit on your workstation (any machine that is not part of the SharePoint farm).
 1. Configure SPDocKit database, it is required for this feature set.
 You can use either [SQL Server database](#internal/configuration/configure-spdockit-database) or [LocalDB instance](#internal/configuration/configure-locadb) that is shipped with SPDocKit.
 1. [Connect](#internale/spdockit-spo/connect-to-spo) to a SharePoint Online site(s).
 1. Use Permission Explorer to easily navigate through SharePoint Online permissions by selecting a scurable object you are interested in.
+You can also [manage permissions](#internal/permissions-management/manage-permissions-ribbon-actions) for these sites using both management actions and wizard.
 1. [Take snapshot](#internal/spdockit-spo/spo-snapshots) of your SharePoint Online environment to explore available SPDocKit Permissions Reports.

 Apart from numerous permissions report that can help you understand SharePoint Online site structure, permissions inheritance, granted permissions for a specific securable object and principal permissions, you can:
 * check [externally shared content](#internal/get-to-know-spdockit/permissions-reports-screen) and who are the users it is shared with
-* use SPDocKit [permissions management actions](#internal/permissions-management) to stay compliant with your governance strategy and to keep permissions under control
+* use SPDocKit [permissions management actions](#internal/permissions-management/manage-permissions-ribbon-actions) to stay compliant with your governance strategy and to keep permissions under control
 * track permissions changes in your environment using [Permissions Compare](#internal/how-to/compare-wizard/compare-sharepoint-permissions) wizard
-* [restore SharePoint Online permissions](#internal/permissions-management/restore-permissions) to a previously recored state
+* [restore SharePoint Online permissions](#internal/permissions-management/restore-permissions) to a previously recorded state

 _Please note!
 Some of the SPDocKit reports will not be available for the SharePoint Online environment:_